ojasiiitd/ojasiiitd/README.md

 I'm Majoring in Computer Science and my Minor subjects are Economics and Sociology.

-Interested in Deep Learning, Computer Vison and Econometric Modelling.
+Currently interested in Deep Learning, Computer Vison and Econometric Modelling.

 ---
 ### 📫 How to reach me: